spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-calculator-type-plugins.md

 ## 1) Adjust transfer definitions

-To provide the required order item data, adjust the definition of the `MerchantCommissionCalculationRequestItem` transfer object. `MerchantCommissionCalculationRequestItemTransfer` is populated with data from the `spy_sales_order_item` database table. to provide the price to pay aggregation amount of the order item, add the `sumPriceToPayAggregation` property to the transfer object.
+1. To provide the required order item data, adjust the definition of the `MerchantCommissionCalculationRequestItem` transfer object. `MerchantCommissionCalculationRequestItemTransfer` is populated with data from the `spy_sales_order_item` database table.
+To provide the price to pay aggregation amount of the order item, add the `sumPriceToPayAggregation` property to the transfer object.

 **src/Pyz/Shared/MerchantCommission/Transfer/merchant_commission.transfer.xml**